ltb-project/white-pages/docs/mapmenu.rst

 Display
 -------

-Choose between default markers (``false``) or markers with photo (``true``) :
+Choose between default markers (``false``) or markers with photo (``true``):

 .. code-block:: php

     $map_display_photos_as_marker = true;

-Select which attributes will be used as full name on user details popup :
+Select which attributes will be used as full name on user details popup:

 .. code-block:: php

     $map_fullname_items = array('firstname', 'lastname');

-Select which additional data you want to show on user details popup :
+Select which additional data you want to show on user details popup:

 .. code-block:: php

     $map_additional_items = array('title');

-Select address format as an array, one item for each line, and line as an array if multiple properties should be combined :
+Select address format as an array, one item for each line, and line as an array if multiple properties should be combined:

 .. code-block:: php

     $map_address_format = array('street', array('l', 'postalcode'), 'state');

-If you want to place people without address information to a default location, you can configure :
+If you want to place people without address information to a default location, you can configure:

 .. code-block:: php